forrtproject/forrtproject.github.io/content/reversals/reversals.md

 1. **~~Proof of Concept Phase (adaptation of original project into FORRT, inclusion of effects from social and cognitive psychology, using Gavin Leech’s collection as a basis) → ~150 entries finished in 2021.~~**

-1. **Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021 and planned until mid of 2023.
-Draft of first ‘output’ piece.
-Currently a total of 320+ effects documented, 220+ of those finished.
+1. **Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021 and planned until the end of 2023.
+Drafting of first ‘output’ piece.
+Currently including a total of 470+ effects spanning 22 disciplines.

-1. **Review Phase** (open review to identify inconsistencies, missing data, and errors), planned for the end of 2023.
-Finish first ‘output’ piece.
+1. **Review Phase** (open review to identify inconsistencies, missing data, and errors), planned for 2024.
+Publishing of first ‘output’ piece.

-1. Regular **Update Phases** (dynamically adding new effects), planned for 2024 and beyond.
+1. Regular **Update Phases** (dynamically adding new effects), planned for 2025 and beyond.

 {{% alert example %}}

- {{< hl >}}For the ***latest updates***, sent in October 2022 to every contributor, [please check this summarizing email](https://docs.google.com/document/d/1f_U3XSfkXaYoJg9ZxtUjmGLl1Gr_TeTzXQgeYbbTIbg) {{< \hl >}}
+ {{< hl >}}We have received the **Open Science Fund 2023** from the Dutch Research Foundation (NWO)!
+Check out our project "Tracking and Mainstreaming Replications across the Social, Behavioral and Cognitive Sciences" [here](https://www.nwo.nl/en/researchprogrammes/open-science-fund-2023-awarded-grants)!{{< \hl >}}

  {{% /alert %}}

 <br>

 ## **How to contribute?**

 Anyone can add new effects or edit existing effects [by joining our initiative on Slack](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ) and then [following the instructions in our reversals g-doc](https://docs.google.com/document/d/1niQvzB8tpkgXJ1ZbfuwqGRjmiMysu_3WIVe_SyQA0fc/edit?usp=sharing).
-Currently we are focusing on **finishing already existing effects**.

 <br><br>